CommitteeOfZero/impacto/doc/getting_started.md

 These folders can be found in the repository root.
 When using the *install* build step they are automatically copied to your specified install location.

-In order to launch a game using impacto, until UI is developed for this, a file named `profile.txt` that contains the name of the profile to launch must be placed next to the impacto executable.
+In order to launch a game using impacto, until UI is developed for this, you must specify the game that needs to be launched using:
+ - A file named `profile.txt` that contains the name of the profile to launch placed next to the impacto executable.
+ - A command line argument with the name of the profile as the first argument after the executable name.

 The following profiles are currently available: